 About Domaine Vetriccie

 Corsica is an interesting place.
 It’s an Italian island off the coast of Tuscany, but it’s a French territory.
 The province often seems like a hybrid between the two cultures.
-It’s been a French municipality since the late 18th Century, but much of the grapes grown are of Italian heritage, including Nielluccio (a clone of Sangiovese), Sciaccarellu (Mammolo from Chianti), and Vermentino.
+It’s been a French municipality since the late 18th Century.
+Still, much of the grapes grown are of Italian heritage, including Nielluccio (a clone of Sangiovese), Sciaccarellu (Mammolo from Chianti), and Vermentino.

 The Wine Review